Description

 Tried: Interpret the binary strings as 8-bit values by padding each one to 8 characters before converting.

-The amounts are 7-bit ASCII encodings, not 8-bit bytes.
-Padding with a leading zero still gives the right answer for standard ASCII characters (which all fit in 7 bits), but assuming 8-bit encoding leads you to add a zero and then wonder why values above 127 give garbage.
-Trust the 7-character length - int(b, 2) on the raw 7-character string is correct without padding.
+The amounts are 7-bit ASCII, not 8-bit bytes.
+Padding with a leading zero happens to work for standard ASCII, since it all fits in 7 bits, but assuming 8-bit encoding leaves you puzzling over why values above 127 come out as garbage.
+Trust the 7-character length: int(b, 2) on the raw string is correct with no padding.

 Tried: Try int(b, 10) instead of int(b, 2) to convert each amount string to a number.

-int(b, 10) treats '1110000' as the decimal number one million one hundred ten thousand, not as a binary number.
-The resulting chr() call will fail with a ValueError for any value that large.
-The second argument to int() is the base, and binary encoding requires base 2.
+int(b, 10) reads '1110000' as the decimal number one million one hundred ten thousand, not as binary, and chr() then fails with a ValueError on a value that large.
+The second argument to int() is the base, and binary needs base 2.

 Learn more